jschaf/pggen/README.md

 Why should you use `pggen` instead of the [myriad] of Go SQL bindings?

-- pggen generates code by introspecting the database system catalogs, so you can use *any* database extensions or custom methods and it will just work™.
+- pggen generates code by introspecting the database system catalogs, so you can use *any* database extensions or custom methods, and it will just work.
   For database types that pggen doesn't recognize, you can provide your own type mappings.